linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/05 Monetary Approach Balance Payments.md

 market via reserve changes.

-5.5 A MONETARY EXCHANGE RATE EQUATION
+## 5.5 A Monetary Exchange Rate Equation

 Before we compare and contrast the e$ects of various shocks under !xed and floating exchange rates we need